-Labor Force Changes Influence the Rate Drop
+Labor Force Changes Account for Most of Rate Drop

 FLORIDA CIVILIAN UNEMPLOYMENT RATE

 National situation as reflected in the IHS Global Insight Executive Summary for November 2012: "Lower labor-force participation, not rapid jobs growth, has been the primary driver of the drop in the unemployment from its 10.0% peak.
 As jobs return, ...the labor force is likely to grow faster, slowing down the decline in unemployment."
 The Federal Reserve Board has made similar statements.